 Linda leads development and management of LMI’s academic programs, facilitating formal working relationships with universities nationwide.
 She plays an integral role in advancing the mission of LMI Research Institute (LRI) to spur innovation and further groundbreaking research in support of the U.S. government.

-Linda has supported the U.S. government for more than 25 years in academic, executive, management, operational, technical, and analytical positions.
-She previously served as LMI’s vice president for the Intelligence Community, leading a team dedicated to bringing LMI’s services and capabilities to customers in intelligence, homeland security, federal law enforcement, and diplomacy.
+Linda has supported the U.S. government and academia for more than 30 years in executive, management, technical, operational, and analytical positions.
+She previously served as LMI’s vice president for the Intelligence Community, leading a team dedicated to bringing LMI’s services and capabilities to support critical mission requirements.

 Prior to LMI, Linda served in the U.S. government, receiving numerous commendations.
-She has also been an executive at a Fortune 500 company and vice president of operations at a small, woman-owned business.
-She is a former associate professor and scholar in residence on the faculty at American University.
-Her publications and academic contributions include Domestic Danger, In Pursuit of Justice, Learning from History, and War-Time Slave and Forced Labor.
+She’s been an executive at a Fortune 500 company and vice president of operations at a small, woman-owned business.
+A former associate professor and scholar in residence on the faculty at American University, her publications and academic contributions include Domestic Danger, In Pursuit of Justice, Learning from History, and War-Time Slave and Forced Labor.